Flash Tip For Correct Exposure

+Flash, or speed lights in photography, can help when exposing for both foreground and background elements.
 Have you ever taken a photograph exposing for indoor lighting, only to find that you lose all the beautiful color and detail seen through the window?
+This simple flash tip can eliminate that problem.

 If you, as a professional photographer, presented the above image to the hotel management I don’t think they would be pleased with your work.
 Conversely, even if you are simply taking the image for your own memory of a holiday or other visit, I’m sure you would not feel good taking a shot such as this.